Lutheran Church – Missouri Synod: Doctrinal sources

-One of the signature teachings of the Lutheran Reformation is Sola scriptura—"Scripture alone."
+One of the signature teachings of the Lutheran Reformation is sola scriptura—"Scripture alone."
 The LCMS believes that the Bible is the only standard by which church teachings can be judged, and holds that Scripture is best explained and interpreted by the Book of Concord—a series of confessions of faith adopted by Lutherans in the 16th century.
 LCMS pastors and congregations agree to teach in harmony with the Book of Concord because they believe that it teaches and faithfully explains the Word of God, not based on its own authority alone.
 Since the LCMS is a confessional church body, its ordained and commissioned ministers of religion are sworn by their oaths of ordination or installation, or both, to interpret the Sacred Scriptures according to the Book of Concord.
 Its ordained and commissioned ministers of religion are asked to honor and uphold other official teachings of the synod, meaning "to abide by, act, and teach in accordance with," but are not sworn to believe, confess and teach them as correct interpretations of the Sacred Scriptures.
 The Missouri Synod also teaches biblical inerrancy, the teaching that the Bible is inspired by God and is without error.
-For this reason, they reject much—if not all—of modern liberal scholarship.
+For this reason, they reject much of modern liberal scholarship.
 The Brief Statement of the Doctrinal Position of the Missouri Synod, written by Franz August Otto Pieper, was adopted by the synodical convention in 1932 as a summary of the major beliefs of the LCMS.